canada-ca/open-source-logiciel-libre/en/contribution.md

 # Government of Canada Standard on Open Source Code Contribution (DRAFT)

+> Notice: The Standard format has been used to help drive the discussion around the requirements to open source code and support open source projects.
+The content of this document may reside elsewhere than in a Standard.

 ## Questions to be clarified

 * What current laws or policies support/hinder/need clarification to contribute open source code?